 - The conduct alleged in the Formal Complaint would not constitute Sexual Harassment, even if proved; or

 - The conduct alleged in the Formal Complaint falls outside the scope of the Policy specified in Section VI (i.e., because the alleged conduct did not occur in the Covered Entities’ Education Programs or Activities and/or the alleged conduct occurred outside the geographic boundaries of the United States).

 In the event the Title IX Coordinator determines the Formal Complaint should be dismissed pursuant to this section, the Title IX Coordinator will provide written notice of dismissal to the parties and advise them of their right to appeal.
 The dismissal is a final determination unless modified or overturned on appeal.
 The Title IX Coordinator may refer the subject matter of the Formal Complaint to other offices and procedures, as appropriate.

-LVII.
+XXI.
 Notice of Formal Complaint